 Luxury travel, whatever it means, seems to be the bread and butter of many a travel blogger.
-Reviews of exclusive resorts, cruises (God help us) and travel tips for those who, apparently, have ran out of ideas to blow away their cash populate countless websites, as well as my social media streams.
+Reviews of exclusive resorts, cruises (God help us) and travel tips for those who, apparently, have ran out of ideas on how to blow away their cash, populate countless websites as well as my social media streams.

 So, the question is simple: what is luxury travel?
 And who on Earth buys into it?

 Before we get into this, let me tell you why I all of the sudden decided to write about this subject.
 I was looking around online, and found many websites that looked amazing, spoke of subjects I should have been interested in, but with a twist.
 The twist being high horses and pseudo discerning tastes; selling the travel high life that would have resonated well, I think, with 19th Century gentlemen going on the Grand Tour, but which, I couldn’t help but assume, would fall flat with a contemporary audience used to cheap Ryanair flights.

 Is luxury travel an oxymoron?
 Travel and luxury are not, by any means, mutually exclusive, but the wide social gap between those who can travel and those who have never set foot away from their neighbourhoods has closed to a point of non-return.
 There are no destinations off limit to anyone, at least not based on monetary means.
 Which, of course, led to a “new” travelling trend for the discerning traveller in need of demarcations from his fellows, that of finding the luxury in things and places that are accessible to all.